Skip to main content

 Navigating the nuances of employee classification is crucial for compliance in Norway, distinguishing between Employees and Independent Contractors.

-Number of CustomersUsually works for one principal.Entitled to have multiple customers.
+Number of customers Often works mainly for one employer May have multiple clients; this supports contractor status

 Payroll in Norway